TO THE MEMBERS OF GINI SILK MILLS LIMITED

 (b) The Company has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, at any point of time during the year, from banks or financial institutions on the basis of security of current assets and hence reporting under clause 3(ii)b of the Order is not applicable.

-iv The Company has not granted loans or provided guarantees or securities to parties covered under Section 185 of the Companies Act, 2013 ("the Act").
-The Company has complied with the provisions of section 186 of the Act in respect of loans granted, investments made and guarantees and securities provided, as applicable.
+Iv The Company has not granted loans or provided guarantees or securities to parties covered under Section 185 of the Companies Act, 2013 (the Act).
+The Company has complied with the provisions of section 186 of the Act in respect of investments made, as applicable.

-vi According to the information and explanations given to us the rules made by the Central Government of India, the Company is not required to maintain cost records as specified under sub section (1) of section 148 of the Companies Act 2013 in respect of its products.
-Accordingly, Provision of Clause 3(vi) of the order is not applicable.
+vi According to the information and explanation given to us and as per the rules made by the Central Government of India, the Company is not required to maintain cost records as specified under sub section (1) of section 148 of the Companies Act 2013 as the Company is not in the business of sale of Product.
+Accordingly, provision of Clause 3(vi) of the Order is not applicable.

 vii In respect of statutory dues